Olympic legend Mary Lou Retton ‘fighting for her life’ in ICU: daughter

 “Please consider helping our family out,” Kelley wrote in an Instagram story.
 “And most importantly please continue to pray.”

-Retton, a Fairmont native, made history as a gymnast particularly during the 1984 Summer Olympics in Los Angeles when she received two perfect 10 scores in the floor and vault categories just weeks after receiving an operation on her knee.
+Retton, a Fairmont, West Virginia, native, made history as a gymnast particularly during the 1984 Summer Olympics in Los Angeles when she received two perfect 10 scores in the floor and vault categories just weeks after receiving an operation on her knee.

 In that same Olympics, Retton became the first American in history to win all-around gold for gymnastics and also won two silver medals and two bronze medals, earning more than any other participant that year.